release-it/release-it/README.md

 1. The `distFiles` are copied here (normalized by removing the `distBase` from the target path).
 1. Steps 1-4 above are executed for the distribution repository.
 1. The package is published to npm.

+If present, your `"private": true` setting in package.json will be respected and you will not be bothered with the question to publish to npm.

 ## Usage examples